OUR REOPENING STRATEGY

 HAND WASHING: To prevent the spread of germs, please wash your hands with soap and water for at least 20 seconds or use a hand sanitizer with at least 60% alcohol to clean hands BEFORE and AFTER:

 - Touching your eyes, nose or mouth

 - Touching an item or surface frequently touched by other people

-- Hand sanitizer will be available throughout the building.
+- Hand sanitizer will continue to be available throughout our campuses.